PsychTechApS/flutter_menu/README.md

 # flutter_menu

-This is a UI kit for developed for web but works for flutter desktop as well (is tested on Flutter Windows).
+This is a UI framework developed for web but works for flutter desktop as well (is tested on Flutter Windows).

 Try it out: http://www.flutter.psychtech.mitspace.dk/